CarbonFlora/senior_project/design_instructions.md

 9. Select "Caltrans" as the WorkSpace and the WorkSet should automatically be set to "Caltrans_Standards".
 10. Browse for the file titled, "2023_I10_Basemap_DesignFile.dgn".
 This is located in The Google Drive DIR: 02.01.03
 11. Find the site location and view around.
 DO NOT SAVE YOUR EDITS ONTO THIS FILE.

+---

+Best Practices for OpenRoads
+	Microstation files don't contain Civil Elements like alignments and labels.
+For the purposes of design, we need to convert these Microstation files to OpenRoads files.
+For every design file, we need to use the "Seed2D - Imperial Design.dgn"[1] file in the Caltrans WorkSpace and Workset.

+[1] A Seed file is a completely blank design file with preset standards and styles.

+Copy the 2D seed file from inside the Caltrans WorkSpace folder and rename the copy to the file you want created.
+This can also be done from the OpenRoads Homepage.

+Ex.
+2d Seed File -> ha_ramp_1_v0.1.0

+After opening the newly created and renamed file, you must "civilize" the file.
+Please see the picture below on where this icon is located.

+todo!()

+Reference all the required files through the "Attach Tools" feature.

+List 1:
+	Horizontal Alignment
+	Profile
+	Edge of Pavement
+	Right of Way
+	Existing Ground
+	Striping

+List 2:
+	Corridor

+List 3:
+	Superelevation
+	Decorations 😊